rust-lang/prev.rust-lang.org/faq.md

 #### How do I do O(1) character access in a `String`?

-You don't, not without converting the `String` into something else.
-If you do that, it comes with some serious caveats.
+`str` implements both the `Index` and `IndexMut` traits, but because Rust strings are all UTF-8, and so it can be indexed exactly as you would expect.
+But if you do that, it comes with some serious caveats.
 Strings in Rust are all UTF-8 encoded, and O(1) access to characters is impossible in UTF-8.
 If you index by bytes as you normally would in ASCII strings you'll get a UTF-8 codepoint, which may or may not be an actual character.
+If you try to index a location that is not a valid UTF-8 boundary, the operation with panic, which makes it doubly unlikely that indexing is what you're looking for.

 If you are absolutely certain your string is in fact ASCII, you can get O(1) access by indexing the underlying buffer like so: